tanut2539/cloud-sdk-swift/README.md

         }
 ```

-You can also retrieve just a single item
+You can also retrieve just a single item:

 ```swift
 // Retrieves a single content item